Crossbow vs compound bow; these are two great archery options for hunters. But which one is best for you? Maybe both.

 A cocking device is typically used to draw the string back, where it then locks into position.
 This relieves the shooter from holding 150 or more pounds of draw weight.
 Then, like a rifle, a trigger mechanism is pulled to fire the arrow or crossbow bolt.

-Most crossbows are fitted with a scope for improved accuracy.
+Most crossbows are fitted with a scope, which once sighted in, is incredibly accurate.
 Crossbows have rifle-like components, but that's where the comparisons end.
 Crossbows feature cams, strings, and arrows.
 They are not firearms.

 Crossbows come in recurve, compound, and shorter pistol styles.
 They do require a certain amount of maintenance to keep them working an a safe accurate manner.